Right Arrow

 Building cross-functional support

 Change management remains critical when introducing video monitoring to manufacturing environments.
-Address workforce concerns proactively by emphasizing that video analytics aims to improve processes.
+Address workforce concerns proactively by emphasizing that video analytics aims to refine processes.
 Share success stories where visual insights helped eliminate dangerous tasks or simplified difficult procedures.

 Involve frontline operators in system design and optimization.
 Their practical knowledge ensures video analytics captures genuinely useful information while building buy-in for the technology.
 When operators see the system helping them work more safely and efficiently, advocacy and adoption are higher.